IliaRakhlevski/Detection-of-violence-against-children-in-videos/README.md

 Summary of the model training.<br/>
 * *Testing_run_results.txt*<br/>
 Output of the reference videos testing.<br/>

+The code for training is found in the file conv2d_lstm.py.
+The train dataset must be located in<br/>
+the same directory as this file.
+The dataset directory is called "video_data" and must be found in<br/>
+the same directory as the code files.
+Open the development environment and run this file.<br/>
+The code for classification is found in the file classification.py.
+Be sure that the model file<br/>
+conv2d_lstm_model.h5 is located in the same directory.
+In the function testing set the correct<br/>
+path to the directory containing the tested video files.
+In the “main” function set the lines <br/>
+lst = [i for i in range(1, 120 + 1)] <br/>
+testing(model, lst, False) <br/>
+uncommented.
+Open the development environment and run this file.<br/>

 See *"Final Project Presentation.pdf"* for the details.